pfrcks/machine-learning/Deep Learning.md

 *  one of the first CNN architectures that really strayed from the general approach of simply stacking conv and pooling layers on top of each other in a sequential structure.
 *   9 Inception modules in the whole architecture,
 *   No use of fully connected layers!
 They use an average pool instead, to go from a 7x7x1024 volume to a 1x1x1024 volume.
 This saves a huge number of parameters.

+## Object Detection

+#### R-CNN(Region based CNN)

+We use selective search to extract just 2000 regions from the image and he called them region proposals.
+First run a region proposal algorithm to obtain regions of interets.
+Then, warp this regions into a fixed size and run the ConvNet with regression head and classification head.
+The regression head objective is to output an offset to correct ”slightly wrong” region proposals.
+Issues with RCNN

+* Slow at test time
+* SVM and regressor are post hoc
+* selective search algorithm is a fixed algorithm.
+Therefore, no learning is happening at that stage

+#### Fast R-CNN

+Swap the order of extracting ROI and features.
+The input image is processed by Conv and ROIs(Project region proposal onto conv feature map) are proposed on it.
+Since FC layers expect fix size, we divide each ROI into a h*w size grid and do max pooling in each grid cell

+#### Faster R-CNN

+To solve the problem of region proposals algorithm botleneck in Fast R-CNN, Faster R-CNN proposes to extract the regions of interest with another network using the information of the last layer of the CNN net.

+Use N anchor boxes at each location.
+Anchors are translation invariant: use the same ones at every location.
+For all the feature map points, at the original input image apply all anchors to the point corresponding to the current feature map point.
+So we take as features the convolutional feature map region corresponding to the anchor region in the original image.
+For each of this anchor boxes it produces a score weather there is an object or not; and a finer localization with reference to the anchor (they are an offset to the anchor boxes)
+So you are learning different weights for each anchor.
+One network, four losses
+• RPN classification (anchor good / bad)
+• RPN regression (anchor to proposal)
+• Fast R-CNN classification (over classes)
+• Fast R-CNN regression (proposal to box)

+#### YOLO

+The idea is to solve detection as only a regression problem.
+Direct prediction using a CNN.
+Divide image into S × S grid, they use S = 7.
+The, within each grid cell predict
+• B boxes: 4 coordinates + confidence, they use B = 2
+• Class scores: C numbers
+Regression from input image to output S × S × (5 ∗ B + C) tensor.
+It can go at real-time at the expense of lower mAP than Faster R-CNN.

+How YOLO works is that we take an image and split it into an SxS grid, within each of the grid we take m bounding boxes.
+For each of the bounding box, the network outputs a class probability and offset values for the bounding box.
+The bounding boxes having the class probability above a threshold value is selected and used to locate the object within the image.